steinbergmedia/vst3sdk/README.md

 ### 8. Channel Context Information

-A VST 3 plug-in could access some channel information where it is instantiated: name, color,...
+A VST 3 plug-in could access some channel information where it is instantiated: name, color, ...

 ### 9. Note Expression